Voidware-Prohibited/ALSXT/README.md

 An Unreal Engine 5 plugin that extends Advanced Locomotion System Refactored with expanded Character States, Improved Foot Print system, Sliding, Physical Animayion, Vaulting, Wallrunning and more(XT)

+_ALSXT is under heavy development, some features may not be finished or production-ready_ _Contibutors and PRs are welcome_

 # Introduction

 **Features**